castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 ## Creating user rows

-Now that we have a ResultSet, we can start adding some data.
-To create one user, we can collect all the relevant data, and then initiate and insert the **Row** all at once, by calling the `create` method:
+Now that we have a ResultSet, we can start storing some data in our database.
+To create a user, we can collect all the relevant data, and then initiate and insert the new **Row** all at once, by calling the `create` method:

+    use Authen::Passphrase::SaltedDigest;

     my $schema = MyBlog::Schema->connect("dbi:mysql:dbname=myblog", "myuser", "mypassword");
     my $users_rs = $schema->resultset('User');

     my $fred = $users_rs->create({
       realname => 'Fred Bloggs',
       username => 'fred',